elegant-scipy/elegant-scipy/markdown/ch6.markdown

 in-connections and out-connections of neurons.
 This seems a bit like cheating but, since we are only looking for the *layout* of the neurons on a graph, we only care about *whether* neurons are connected, not in which direction.
+We are going to call the resulting matrix the *connectivity* matrix, $C$, which is just a different kind of adjacency matrix.

 ```python
 A = chem + gap
 C = (A + A.T) / 2
 ```

-To get the Laplacian matrix, we need the degree matrix, which contains the degree of node i at position [i, i], and zeros everywhere else.
+To get the Laplacian matrix $L$, we need the degree matrix $D$, which contains the degree of node i at position [i, i], and zeros everywhere else.

 ```python
 n = C.shape[0]